Travel & Visa Information

 It is important to tell the St. Kitts Campus Living Office of your travel plans well in advance so that we can coordinate the activities of the orientation leaders who will greet you upon arrival.

-Students are asked to arrive on the dates that are oultined in their Admissions enrollment letter.
+Students are asked to arrive on the dates that are outlined in their Admissions enrollment letter.
 Arrange for a flight for one of these four dates only as housing will not be available beforehand.
 Please book your flight as soon as possible to assist the housing staff in the flight roster preparation.

 If you have to change your travel plans at the last minute, you must let the St. Kitts Campus Living Office know of your new travel plans so that we can arrange to meet you at the airport.
 Please email firstname.lastname@example.org with flight changes.
 Call 869-662-4695 with any delay information while en route.

 The main airlines that service flights to St. Kitts include US Airways, Delta Airlines, and American Airlines.
 US Airways has a direct flight from Charlotte, NC, every Saturday; Delta Airlines from Atlanta every Saturday (only in the season, so check with the airlines first); and American Airlines has direct flights from Miami and New York.
-There are also connecting flights from Puerto Rico and St. Maarten through their affiliates, American Eagle and LIAT.
+There are also connecting flights from Puerto Rico and St. Maarten through their affiliates, Seaborne airlines and LIAT.

 Meet Outside Customs

 Be vigilant as you leave the customs area.
 Orientation leaders and professional staff will be available to assist you.
 The area is often crowded, so take a few minutes to look for the Ross University School of Veterinary Medicine representative wearing a shirt with a RUSVM logo and holding a RUSVM placard.
 Do not leave the airport without making yourself known to these individuals.
 Bring something to eat and drink for your first night in St Kitts.
 Depending on your arrival time, stores may be closed.